Ministry of Labour and Social Protection of the Population (Azerbaijan)

 The Ministry of Labour and Social Protection of the Population of the Republic of Azerbaijan (Azərbaycan Respublikası Əmək və Əhalinin Sosial Müdafiəsi Nazirliyi) is a governmental agency within the Cabinet of Azerbaijan in charge of regulating the labour markets and ensuring social protection of the population of Azerbaijan.
-The ministry was headed by Salim Muslumov until 2018.
-Current minister of Labour and Social Protection of the Population is Sahil Babayev.
-He is appointed to this position based on presidential decree dated 21 April 2018.
+The current minister of Labour and Social Protection of the Population, Sahil Babayev was appointed to this position based on presidential decree dated 21 April 2018.

 History

 Early years

-The 20th century is considered as a commence of the foundation of social welfare legislation in Azerbaijan by acceptance of laws “About the responsibility of employers for industrial accidents” and “About the insurance of employees against the diseases and accidents in the workplace”.
+The 20th century is considered as a commencement of the foundation of social welfare legislation in Azerbaijan by acceptance of laws “About the responsibility of employers for industrial accidents” and “About the insurance of employees against the diseases and accidents in the workplace”.
 Both of these initial laws were adopted in the early years of the 1900s.

 1918-1920

 After the establishment of the Azerbaijan Democratic Republic (ADR) in 1918, the first temporary Government's Cabinet was organized and The Ministry of Agriculture and Labour was created, which was led by Akbar aga Sheykhulislam.
 Main directions of the government on social policy were enhancing the share of consumption fund on Gross Domestic Product (GDP), improving working conditions and increasing living standards through improvement in the provision of education, medical care, and housing standards.
 In that period approximately, more than three hundred acts were presented to the parliament and ten of them belonged to the social field.
 Two main laws were adopted about pension issues in 1918.
 One of them was “About establishment of the commission for preparing pension act”.
 During the years 1918–1920, there was Labour Exchange in Baku established on January 13, 1918, within Baku city Duma.

 During the activity of the third coalition Government, the Ministry of Labour was launched in order to regulate labour relations and other relating issues in ADR in 1919.
-In the same year, Ministry arranged a meeting for the improvement welfare and labour protection conditions.
-Within the framework of the meeting, there were decided to create a special commission, which would be consisted of both entrepreneurs and employees equally.
+In the same year, Ministry arranged a meeting for the improvement of welfare and labour protection conditions.
+Within the framework of the meeting, it was decided to create a special commission, which would consist of both entrepreneurs and employees equally.

 In April 1919 the fourth Government's Cabinet was assembled under the leadership of Nasib Yusifbayli.
-The Cabinet consisted of fourteen Ministers and Aslan bey Safikurdski was appointed as the minister of Justice and Labour.
-Furthermore, Labour Inspectorate was established in the Ministry of Labour in order to regulate discussions regarding to the labour protection and salaries on August 5, 1919.
-There were overall eight Labour Inspectorate in the regions.
+The Cabinet consisted of fourteen Ministers and Aslan bey Safikurdski was appointed the minister of Justice and Labour.
+Furthermore, Labour Inspectorate was established in the Ministry of Labour in order to regulate discussions regarding the labour protection and salaries on August 5, 1919.
+There were overall eight Labour Inspectorates in the regions.

 The ADR accepted several laws and acts that contained social rebates for low-earned people during the activity years.